-Got a present you didn't want?
+Got a gift you didn't want?
 It's easy to return it to Amazon!

 - Click on the Submit Return Request or Confirm Your Return buttons and follow any subsequent instructions onscreen or sent to you via email.

-Depending on whether the item was fulfilled by Amazon or by a third-party through the website, you may be presented with different return or refund options.
+Depending on whether the item was fulfilled by Amazon or by a third party through the website, you may be presented with different return or refund options.
 In some cases, you may be able to get a full refund or Amazon credit without even returning the item (e.g., for certain AmazonBasics products).

-In other cases, you will need to either print out a return label or take it to a specified drop off point.
-Alternatively, some third-party sellers on Amazon will need to approve your return request and then may follow up with you directly via email to send a return label or coordinate your options.
+In other cases, you will need to either print out a return label or take it to a specified drop-off point.
+Alternatively, some third-party sellers on Amazon will require approval for your return request and may follow up with you directly via email to send a return label or coordinate your options.

-Note that you can also return digital items and get a refund on Kindle book purchases and other digital content that you've purchased from Amazon, so long as you do so within a specified timeframe.
+It's worth noting that you can also return digital items and get a refund on Kindle book purchases as well as other types of digital content that you've purchased from Amazon, so long as you do so within a specified timeframe.

-How to return a gift to Amazon in-person drop-offs
+How to return a gift or order to Amazon: in-person drop-offs

 To return a gift, a customer will need to follow these steps: